uttamLab/LMSF/README.md

 ![Example](content/logo.gif)

 ## Citing LMSF
-If you find UNSEG useful in your research, please consider citing:
+If you find LMSF useful in your research, please consider citing:

 ```
 @article {KU2024,